 What do you know about yourself?
 Why do you have the interests, habits, skills, talents, and abilities you do?
 How can you best use those traits to improve your own life but to also affect your relationships with others?
 We will learn the strengths and weaknesses of our personality types and how to best “bring out the types needed” in various situations.
 We will look at research that has to do with learning style (brain research), “birth order” influence, generational “inheritances”, and strengthening relationships in general.

-During our seven weeks, we will work through:
+During our eight weeks, we will work through:

 - Two (or three) different “personality inventories” – and what they reveal about your own personality.

 - How knowing the personality types can help you to “play well with others” and strengthen your relationships.

 - Discover what you love about your own personality, what drives you crazy, and how to deal with that.